 Proper vegetable garden orientation will assure that your plants are positioned the best way to achieve optimal growth and performance.
-Crop arrangement in gardens is not a new practice and is one which deserves some attention if you are looking for maximum yield from your plants.
-The direction that vegetables are planted in is most important in areas where maximum sunlight is desired and not so influential in areas where the summers are exceptionally hot.
+Crop arrangement in gardens is not a new practice and is one that deserves some attention if you are looking for maximum yield from your plants.
+The direction that vegetables are planted is most important in areas where maximum sunlight is desired and not so influential in areas where the summers are exceptionally hot.

 How Should Garden Rows be Oriented?